-It’s obvious that British Chamberlain and the other great powers wanted a deal at any cost.
+It’s obvious that British Prime Minister Chamberlain and the other great powers wanted a deal at any cost.
 Europe was still mired in the great depression and the memory of World War I deeply scarred the minds of many Europeans.
 Clearly Chamberlain and the others wanted a diplomatic success to distract attention from economic problems at home.

 “If at first you don’t succeed, try, try, try again.” – Neville Chamberlain, 1938

 Hitler was all too willing to meet Chamberlain’s political need to agree to anything to “win peace”, and demanded that Czechoslovakia hand over the Sudetenland region to Germany.
 Not surprisingly Czechoslovakia refused.
 After the Münich Pact was signed – without Czechoslovakia – Neville Chamberlain bragged how he saved world peace.

 The rest is history.
 Czechoslovakia’s frontier defenses were nearly all located in the Sudetenland, and the Czechs lost their capability to defend against the inevitable German aggression six months later.
 Germany also occupied Austria and the Ruhr without ever firing a shot.

 11 months later Germany invaded Poland, miscalculating that England and France had no stomach for war.

 Appeasement by England and France also encouraged Russia to sign a non-aggression pact with Germany, then turn on it’s neighbors Finland, Estonia, Latvia, and Lithuania.

 The Pretext for Iran Nukes